arnab-api/llmdistil/README.md

 ## Instructions to host locally

 The backend and frontend need to be hosted separately.
+First, create a `config.yml` file in the root directory following the template in `config_demo.yml`.

 ### Backend